otosky/docker-hadoop/README.md

 # Hadoop Docker

 Docker images for running a Hadoop cluster & associated tools.
-Adapted from [big-data-europe/docker-hadoop](https://github.com/big-data-europe/docker-hadoop) to have leaner images and updated dependency versions.
+Adapted from [big-data-europe/docker-hadoop](https://github.com/big-data-europe/docker-hadoop) to have leaner images and updated application releases.

 ## Software Versions